better-internet/radworks-docs/docs/understanding-radicle/faq.md

 If you are still running into problems, please submit a request in our [#support channel][sc].

+## Can I delete a project?
+Currently this feature is not supported, it will come in one of the upcoming releases.
+After it landed in the clients, it still will not be possible to remove projects from the network.

 ## Why am I only connected to one peer?
 By default, the Upstream client is conecting to a seed node operated by Radicle.
 While we support [epidemic broadcast][eb] to find and connect to other peers, we